ravivarmapatturi/automatic_comments_classficatio_pos_or_neg/README.md

 # Multi_Class_sentiment classification using nlp
+This Repo is about MultiClass SentimentClassification GoEmotions is a dataset containing 58k curated comments from Reddit, annotated with 27 emotion categories plus a neutral category.
+Using this dataset, I broadly categorized the emotions into five groups: happy, sad, anger, surprise, and fear.
+I then preprocessed the data using the spaCy library, which involved removing stop words, keeping only alphabetic words, and applying stemming.
+For feature extraction, I employed techniques like Count Vectorizer, TF-IDF, and TF-IDF with n-grams.
+I experimented with various machine learning models, including Naive Bayes, Logistic Regression, Random Forest, and Artificial Neural Networks (ANNs).
+This was followed by hyperparameter tuning, evaluating the models using metrics, and analyzing the confusion matrix.

 GoEmotions
 GoEmotions is a corpus of 58k carefully curated comments extracted from Reddit, with human annotations to 27 emotion categories or Neutral.